-Prior to joining the GHCVB, Ms. Clapham-Rosenow worked as marketing director for CBS Radio, Houston for five years.
-She has also worked as the promotions manager for the Houston Museum of Natural Science and was the client services manager for two Houston advertising agencies.
+Prior to joining Houston First, Holly worked as marketing director for CBS Radio, Houston for five years.
+She has also worked as the promotions director for the Houston Museum of Natural Science and was the client services director for two Houston advertising agencies.

 Ms. Clapham-Rosenow graduated with a degree in Radio, Television, Film from the Dan Rather School of Communications at Sam Houston State University.
 She is a member of the American Marketing Association and sits on the Theater District Association board and the Discovery Green Advisory Committee.
 She served on the 2004 Super Bowl Marketing Committee, the 2016 NCAA Men’s Final Four Executive Team and 2017 Super Bowl Marketing Committee.
 Holly was inducted into the Houston Business Journal's "40 Under 40" class of 2013.

 Senior Vice President of Tourism

 Jorge Franz is the Senior Vice President of Tourism for Houston First and the Greater Houston CVB.
 He has been working for the Houston office since 2001 and in this capacity, is in charge of promoting Houston as a great place to visit.
 As a part of the recent merger with Houston First his responsibilities include working with travel trade to create to new initiatives that show measureable returns to Houston hospitality partners and new economic impact to Houston.
 He is also spearheading efforts to create and improve Houston’s tourism “product.”

 He also oversees a team of professionals that focus on the international promotion of the City of Houston through Sales, Marketing and Public Relations efforts.
 This includes directing a staff of eight in Houston along with representation agencies for Mexico, Latin America, Europe, and Asia.

 Mr. Franz is very active in the Tourism community.
 He is staff liaison for the Houston First Joint Tourism Committee and is Past Chair of the Texas Association of Convention and Visitors Bureaus and most recently served on the 2017 Super Bowl International Host Committee.
 He is also a Past Chair of the Governor of Texas’ Tourism Advisory Committee.